-

 Non-profit

-The Funding Exchange was a left-of-center grant making membership organization that funded community activist-led organizations.
-The national organization also administered donor-advised funds and had its own grant making program, which eventually led to concerns about the national organization competing with its own local member foundations and contributed to the decision
+The Funding Exchange was a left-of-center grantmaking membership organization that was focused on providing funds to community activist-led organizations that dissolved in 2018.
+The national organization also administered donor-advised funds (DAFs) and had its own grantmaking program, which eventually led to concerns about the national organization competing with its own

 -